inbravo/scribe/docs/md/salesforce.md

 Replace [CRM-MetaObject-Info] with following string after relacing all '[]' values with your CRM credentials
 ```
-MetaObject.CrmUserId=[Your-CRM-User-Id]&MetaObject.CrmPassword=[Your-CRM-Password]&MetaObject.CrmType=SFDC
+MetaObject.CrmUserId=[Your-CRM-User-Id]&MetaObject.CrmPassword=[Your-CRM-Password]&MetaObject.CrmType=SF
 ```

 - MetaObject.CrmUserId need your CRM user id
 - MetaObject.CrmPassword is your CRM password
-- MetaObject.CrmType is your CRM type, which is <b>'SFDC'</b> in case of SalesForce CRM
+- MetaObject.CrmType is your CRM type, which is <b>'SF'</b> in case of SalesForce CRM